johnhaddon/rtd/docs/autoGenerated/GafferScene/Set.md

 Remove mode removes the specified paths from an existing set.
 If the set does not exist yet, nothing is done.

 ## name

  The name of the set that will be created or edited.

 ## paths

  The paths to be added to or removed from the set.

-## __pathMatcher

- None